TED Talks Usage Policy

 We make TED Talks available under the Creative Commons license "Attribution - NonCommercial - NonDerivative" in order to allow non-commercial entities (like bloggers, educators and groups of friends) to use them freely and easily.
 Important restrictions apply, though, particularly for corporations.
 TED's Creative Commons BY-NC-ND license allows you to display TED Talks under the following conditions:

 - Attribution (BY): You must explicitly reference TED as the original source of the materials, and TED's logos within the videos and visuals as well as those of the TED Talks sponsors remain untouched and unedited.

 - NonCommercial (NC): You can't use TED Talks (or any parts of them) for commercial purposes.
 If you are a company wishing to create a TED branded content offering, you will require a Distribution Partner License Agreement with TED.
-Please fill out our online form to explore the opportunity.
+Please fill out our media licensing request form to explore the opportunity.